 Applications for full-time degree courses (UCAS)

 Apply online through UCAS for full-time courses (with the exception of the five direct entry courses listed below).
 Our institution code is BRISL B78.
-The application fee for 2015 entry is expected to be £23 for two to five choices of university or college or £12 for one choice.
+The application fee for 2016 entry is expected to be £23 for two to five choices of university or college or £12 for one choice.

 If you are a student at another UK university or college of higher education and wish to transfer to a degree course at the University of Bristol, you must apply through UCAS.
 Please contact the relevant admissions team informally first, to see if they will consider an application from you.

-For part-time degree courses, please apply directly to the University and not to UCAS.
+For part-time degree courses, please apply directly to the University and not through UCAS.
 For further information and an application form, please contact the appropriate Faculty Office.
 Contact details can be found in individual course entries.

 For direct entry courses, please contact the relevant department at Bristol to make an application:

 You can apply online through UCAS from 1 September for entry the following autumn.
 The application deadlines are as follows:

 - 15 October for UK/EU and international applications for dentistry, medicine or veterinary courses*